Renatatims/text_editor_pwa/README.md

   [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

   ## Description
   This is a full-stack application that meets the PWA criteria and functions both online and offline.
-Data is tored in the IndexedDB API.
+Data is stored in the IndexedDB API.

  ![Preview](assets/screenshots/Capture1.PNG)

   ## Link to application:
-  Please follow the below link to application deployed with heroku:
+  Please follow the below link to application deployed with Heroku:

   https://renata-jate-text-editor.herokuapp.com/